Jacaranda, University of Sydney: Death

 In 2016 the tree died aged approximately 77–85 years, possibly of ganoderma fungus, and fell over on 28 October.
 It was cut up and removed the following day.
 The university issued a press release reminding students that the tree had begun to bloom and wished "them all well for their final weeks of study for 2016".

 Current tree

 Preparations

 The university had been advised in 2014 that the original tree was nearing the end of its life.
 Aware of its significance, the university administration had taken cuttings and maintained three "emergency" specimens.
 The resulting clones would subsequently enable it to be replaced with genetically identical stock.

 Planting

 In July 2017 the cloned tree was replanted; the tree is a graft from the old tree on a jacaranda rootstock.
 The replacement tree thrived and in the flowering season of 2019, it was blooming.

 The university also planted a native flame tree alongside the replacement jacaranda in recognition of the Gadigal people on whose traditional lands the university is located.
+Flame trees and jacaranda trees flower around the same time of year, providing an eye-catching contrasting display of red and purple blooms.